-In a world dominated by technology, today’s brands work hard to find ways to stand out from the crowd.
+In a world that’s dominated by technology, today’s brands work hard to find ways to stand out from the crowd.
 Many have begun to focus on stimulating their customers’ senses through scent, sound, taste, and touch.
-Whether it’s the luxurious feel of high-end packaging or a specific sensory response built into a product, brands are leveraging palpable details to create a unique distinction from the competition.
-Now, more than ever, sensory research plays a crucial role in helping brands discern what details their customers focus on.
+Whether it’s the luxurious feel of high-end packaging or a specific sensory response built into a product, brands are leveraging palpable details to create for themselves a unique level of distinction from the competition.
+Now, more than ever, sensory research plays a crucial role in helping brands discern what details their customers focus on and respond to.

 Understanding Sensory Marketing